-Timing has to do a lot of it with whether your emails are opened or not.
+Timing has to do much with whether your emails are opened or not.

 So, you need to be careful when you are sending your emails to your subscribers.
-It can be different for various times in a day.
+It can be different for various times of the day.

 But all of this you can only figure out with a lot of practice and experimenting.

 So keep on trying new times and days with your emails.

 Try performing A/B tests to figure out which timeframes are the best to send emails.

 You can actually find out the days when most of your emails are clicked.
 Also, what times of the day are more welcoming to open the emails?